 Heritage Hall is the Lakeside Heritage Society’s local history museum, dedicated to telling fascinating stories of Lakeside Chautauqua, the Marblehead Peninsula, and the Chautauqua Movement in America.
 The museum is located in the original Methodist Episcopal Chapel in Lakeside.

 Heritage Hall Exhibits

 Lakeside History in 25-year periods

 Historic restaurants and stores

 Lakeside United Methodist Church

 The Civil War Confederate Prison Camp on Johnson’s Island

-During the summer season (mid-June through Labor Day), walking tours are conducted throughout Lakeside that include the historic central area, Hotel Lakeside, Hoover Auditorium, as well as east, southeast and southwest Lakeside.
+During part of the summer season (July 9th through August 27th), walking tours are conducted throughout Lakeside that include the historic central area, Hotel Lakeside, Hoover Auditorium, as well as east, southeast and southwest Lakeside.
 To participate, please sign up at the Heritage Hall Museum by 4:00 p.m. on Thursdays before the tour.

 See our Calendar listing of events for the complete schedule and details on the various tours scheduled for the season.

 September through May, group tours of the Museum and the Archives Center are available by appointment.
-Please call 419-798-5519.
+Please contact us or call 419-798-5519.